Note: Page in process of being revised/rewritten (17th-18th Feb). Come back on 19th for the finished version.

-CLICK HERE FOR THE PICTURES
+CLICK HERE FOR ANNIE LOUISA SWYNNERTON’S PICTURES

-… women had to create specific training opportunities for themselves, find artists associations which allowed them to increase their public visibility, and fight for their acceptance in a male-dominated institutionalized exhibition scene.
+“… women had to create specific training opportunities for themselves, find artists associations which allowed them to increase their public visibility, and fight for their acceptance in a male-dominated institutionalized exhibition scene.”
 (Nike Seidl (2020) DoME.)

 Annie’s ability and creativity challenged the conventions of the time.
 Not only was her work technically equal to that of her male contemporaries, but she depicted women as independent, assertive and confident individuals, at a time when they were typically portrayed in a passive manner and dependent on men to determine their fates and fortunes.
+Isabel’s art was more conventional portraits and landscape, but her level of skill was quite extraordinary.

+Annie is known to have produced many paintings in her lifetime.
+Hundreds of works were found in her studios in London and Rome after her death.
+Most of these quickly disappeared, sometimes being sold as bundles of lots at auction.
 She has been termed a ‘symbolist‘, ‘Impressionist‘ or even ‘Pre-Raphaelite‘, but Annie’s work doesn’t neatly fit into any particular category.
 Influences can be seen and she was at times exhibited alongside some of the most avant-garde artists of her time, but she very much followed her own classically-trained, representational path.

 CAN YOU HELP?
 It would be wonderful to rediscover some of the lost works of Annie and Isabel.